Chronicle of Abtenau

 On August 1, 1850, a postal expedition with driving mail was set up in Abtenau

-After the Second World War, the development of tourism began with the so-called summer resort; with the further development of alpine skiing, the winter season later also gained in importance.
-Today Abtenau is the largest town in the Lammertal with around 6000 inhabitants.
-It has retained its rural and down-to-earth character, which is precisely why it is popular with holidaymakers.
+After the Second World War, the development of tourism began with the so-called summer resorts; with the further development of alpine skiing, the winter season later also gained in importance.
+Today, Abtenau is the largest town in Lammertal with around 6000 inhabitants.
+It has retained its rural and down-to-earth character and is therefore popular with holidaymakers.